Haphephilia (Arousal from Touch)

 Overview

-Haphephilia is a kink-dictionary and medical-glossary label for sexual arousal derived from touch (most often from being touched by another person, and sometimes from touching.
-The term circulates almost entirely in glossaries of unusual sexual practices and online kink lexicons rather than in peer-reviewed clinical literature, and it is treated here as descriptive vocabulary rather than as an established diagnosis.
-The alternative spelling aphephilia is used interchangeably, and the related term hyphephilia narrows the focus to arousal from touching skin, hair, leather, fur, or fabric.
-This article sets out the word's thin lineage, what it describes in practice, and) crucially, how it differs from the well-documented phobia it is constantly confused with.
+Haphephilia (also spelled aphephilia) is a medical-dictionary and kink-glossary label for sexual arousal derived from touch, most often from being touched by another person and sometimes from touching.
+The word circulates in glossaries of unusual sexual practices rather than in peer-reviewed clinical literature, and it is treated here as descriptive vocabulary rather than as an established diagnosis.
+The closely related term hyphephilia narrows the focus to arousal from the feel of skin, hair, leather, fur or fabric.
+This article sets out the word's thin lineage, what it names in practice, and how it differs from the well-documented phobia it is constantly confused with.

 History & origins